faker-js/faker/CONTRIBUTING.md

 - `pnpm run build:code` - builds the code, both CommonJS and ESM versions
 - `pnpm run build:types` - builds the TypeScript type definitions
 - `pnpm run test:update-snapshots ` - runs all tests, and updates any snapshots if needed
-- `pnpm run ts-check:scripts` - checks that there are no TypeScript errors in script files
-- `pnpm run ts-check:tests` - checks that there are no TypeScript errors in test or script files
+- `pnpm run ts-check` - checks that there are no TypeScript errors in any files

 ## Good to know